zaiisao/Documentation/en/Video/start_call_android.md

 ## Set up the development environment

-In this section, we will create an Android project, integrate the SDK into the project, and add the Android device permissions to prepare the development environment.
+In this section, we will create an Android project, integrate the Agora Video SDK into the project, and add the Android device permissions to prepare the development environment.

 ### Create an Android project